Decision Guide

 Some owners, unable to afford maintenance fees and unable to qualify for a deed-back, stop paying and wait.
 This is sometimes called strategic default and it does eventually result in the contract leaving your name, but the path is painful.
 Westgate has historically been among the more aggressive developers in pursuing collections, including reporting delinquencies to credit bureaus and pursuing deficiency judgments in some cases.

-A timeshare foreclosure will appear on your credit report and can drop your score by 100 points or more.
+A timeshare foreclosure will appear on your credit report and can significantly lower your credit score.
 If there is a remaining mortgage balance, Westgate may seek a deficiency judgment for the difference between what you owe and what the property recoups.
 In states that allow deficiency judgments on timeshare foreclosures, this can become a debt that follows you for years.

 Default is a last resort for owners who have exhausted every other option and genuinely cannot pay.
 It is not a shortcut.
 If you are considering it, speak with a consumer bankruptcy attorney first to understand what protections might apply in your state and whether a Chapter 7 or Chapter 13 filing would accomplish the same outcome with more control over the process.